George AFB’s Atmospheric Nuclear Weapons Testing Decontamination Centers

 History of the 479 Fighter-Bomber Wing (FBW)

-Supporting Documents Include Photographs Of Aircraft Decontamination Center At George Air Force Base CA.
+Supporting Documents Include Photographs Of Aircthe raft Decontamination Center At George Air Force Base CA.,

 Air Force History Index

-Photographs Of Decontamination Centers start at page 282
+Photographs Of Decontamination Centers start on page 282

 Defense Technical Information Center (DTIC)